AP Interview: The hopes and fears of Buttigieg's mom

 In middle school, when most of his fellow piano students were content performing one Clementi sonatina movement, he had mastered all three.

-While growing up, he changed schools frequently, which his mother said helped him learn to adapt.
+While growing up, Buttigieg changed schools frequently, which his mother said helped him learn to adapt.

 "So a newcomer had to prove himself without aggravating his peers," she said.
 Then there was that "very unusual last name.
 No one could pronounce it.
 It was prime for jokes.
 And so he had to put up with that from the beginning.
 And that may have given him some steel, given him a little training."